MarioMog/MarioMog/README.md

-## Hi there!
-I'm Mario! 👋
+## Hello there! 👋

 ### About me
-Hello, my full name is Mario Alejandro Morales Guerrero aka MarioMog on Internet
+Hi, my full name is Mario Alejandro Morales Guerrero aka MarioMog on Internet

 ### Skills